Whether you’re renting your first apartment or your fifth one, getting the best deal on rent should be a top priority.

 For example, say you’re renting an apartment for $1,000 a month.
-You agree to sign a 26-month lease instead of 24 months, with two months’ rent included free.
+You agree to sign a 26-month lease instead of 24 months, with 2 months’ rent included free.
 Altogether, you’ll pay $24,000 in rent payments but when you average it out across the 26-month lease period, it’s like paying $923 per month.

 When weighing a longer lease, make sure it’s a good fit for your short-term plans.
 For instance, if a job change and a move to a new city is in the cards, negotiating a longer lease might not be best as you may have to pay a penalty for breaking the lease agreement early.

-2. Offer the landlord a service
+2. Offer the Landlord a Service

 Another idea for how to negotiate rent is to offer the landlord something more tangible in the form of service.

 “I was renting a room in a home that was near the campus.
 The rent was $600 a month but I negotiated it down to $500 by offering to do yard work each week,” says Beach.